Dr. Sheri Parks, founding director of the Arts and Humanities Center for Synergy at the University of Maryland, College Park.

 Abstract: We often think of prejudice as an individual attribute, but there are cultural and psychological underpinnings that lead to the generation and stabilization of attitudes related to stereotypes and prejudice.
 In this session, we will explore the Western cultural conceptualization of darkness, as exhibited in old and new mythologies, and how it has created a foundation and rationale for racial marginalization of people described as “dark.”
 We will examine how myths are represented in psychological schemas that form the bases of our cognitive organization and social expectations and how present day examples reflect their mythic legacies.

-About the speaker: Sheri Parks is associate dean for research, interdisciplinary scholarship and programming for the College or Arts and Humanities, an associate professor of American studies, and founding director of the Arts and Humanities Center for Synergy at the University of Maryland (UMD) at College Park.
+About the speaker: Sheri Parks is a former associate dean for research, interdisciplinary scholarship and programming for the College or Arts and Humanities, an associate professor of American studies, and the first director of the Arts and Humanities Center for Synergy at the University of Maryland (UMD) at College Park.

 A public intellectual, she has appeared frequently in national and international media.
 She is a long-time and award-winning public radio host and commentator and is now a regular cultural critic for WYPR-NPR and the Baltimore Sun podcast, “Roughly Speaking.”
 Her general research area is that of public aesthetics, the ways in which people find and create meaning and beauty in their everyday lives, with specific emphasis on race, gender, social class, and sexuality.
 She is a well-known black academic feminist, whose work has been identified as part of the black feminist canon.
 She is the leader for one of the first National Endowment for the Humanities (NEH) in the Public Square grants for “Baltimore Stories: Narratives and the Life of an American City.”
 She is one of the co-leaders of a $1.2 million grant awarded by the Andrew W. Mellon Foundation for Synergies among Digital Humanities and African American History and Culture and co-leader of Home Stories, a new NEH grant in which UMD students collaborate with recently arrived immigrant youth to develop digital stories.